Key Takeaways

 Manual check-ins introduce friction and risk at the gate.
 Clipboards, kiosks, and verbal confirmations rely on accuracy under pressure, where small mistakes slip through.
 Misspelled names, unchecked appointments, or rushed approvals create gaps in warehouse security, often without anyone realizing access was granted incorrectly.

 Paper logs and physical badges create the appearance of control without delivering real security.
 Entries get skipped, handwriting goes unchecked, and badges are reused or shared.
-Without verification or timestamps, these systems offer little accountability, making it difficult to confirm who entered the yard (or why) after the fact.
+Without verification or timestamps, these systems offer little accountability, making it difficult to confirm who entered the yard, or why, after the fact.

 The yard often escapes the same scrutiny as the warehouse, creating security gaps in plain sight.

 Open gates turn yards into uncontrolled entry points.
 Without enforced access rules, unauthorized trucks, visitors, or bad actors can enter alongside legitimate traffic.
 The constant flow of vehicles makes these entries easy to miss, increasing exposure to theft, safety incidents, and operational disruption before teams realize something is wrong.
+For a look at how small-scale unauthorized access can escalate into a pattern of loss, see 5 tips for preventing pilferage in logistics.

 Yards are dynamic, exposed, and built for movement, not containment.
 Multiple entry points, constant vehicle turnover, and open layouts limit traditional controls.
 Unlike warehouses, yards lack clear boundaries and checkpoints, making it harder to monitor activity consistently, especially when teams prioritize speed and space optimization.